wellle/context.vim/README.md

 Damian Conway presented this plugin at OSCON 2013 in his talk "[More instantly better Vim](http://programming.oreilly.com/2013/10/more-instantly-better-vim.html)".

 The original version of this plugin (only for Mac OX) is available at <http://is.gd/IBV2013>, together with other plugins presented in the same talk.
+This version has been modified to work also on Linux systems.
+Both Vim and GVim are supported.

 Installation
 ------------